 Tamil input OOB in HTC Desire 820

-After buying the phone I found there was a Smart display on case (a full case cover for Dot View Touch sense feature in the phone) for the phone from HTC for Rs.499.
+After buying the phone I found there was a Smart display on the case (a full case cover for the Dot View Touch Sense feature in the phone) for the phone from HTC for Rs.499.
 I highly recommend you buy it.
-To my knowledge HTC is the only phone which supports this feature called HTC Dot view.
-What this basically does is to show a low resolution display through the tiny holes in the front case cover.
+To my knowledge, HTC is the only phone which supports this feature called HTC Dot view.
+What this does is show a low-resolution display through the tiny holes in the front case cover.
 You can even force touch to say pick a call without opening the cover to wake up the full display, saving battery.

 In the left see the white colour of box seeping through the dots, in right the display letters

-In the left see the white colour of box seeping through the dots, in the Right see the letters and pickup sign
+On the left see the white colour of the box seeping through the dots, in the Right see the letters and pickup sign

 Categorized in: